Snowstorm blowing through Bay State could dump up to 14 inches over 2 days

 A winter weather advisory has been issued for areas including Boston and Southern Worcester County.

-Near the south coast of Massachusetts, including the Cape and Islands, there are no watches, warnings or advisories, but the storm will start off as a mix of snow and sleet and then quickly transitioning over to rain.
+There are no watches, warnings or advisories for the Cape and the Islands, but the storm will start off as a mix of snow and sleet and then quickly transitioning over to rain.

 7NEWS will continue to track this storm and provide updates as they become available.